 5. Consumer Demand for Safe and Certified Products

-Amid concerns about food safety, consumers are likely to prioritize purchasing eggs and poultry products from certified and reputable sources.
+Amid concerns regarding food safety, consumers are likely to prioritize purchasing eggs and poultry products from certified and reputable sources.
 Producers that can demonstrate rigorous biosecurity measures and adherence to industry standards are likely to gain consumer trust and loyalty in an increasingly health-conscious market.

 Conclusion